WMXC

-WMXC (99.9 FM) is a commercial radio station licensed to Mobile, Alabama, and serving the Mobile and Pensacola metropolitan areas.
+WMXC (99.9 FM) is a commercial radio station licensed to Pensacola, Florida, and serving the Mobile metropolitan areas.
 The station broadcasts an adult contemporary radio format, switching to Christmas music for much of November and December.
 It is owned by iHeartMedia, with the broadcast license held by iHM Licenses, LLC.
 The studios are co-located with former sister television station WKRG-TV on Broadcast Drive in Mobile.
 WMXC carries several syndicated shows from co-owned Premiere Networks: Murphy, Sam & Jodi in morning drive time, Delilah in the evening and Ellen K on Saturday mornings.

-WMXC's transmitter is on Austin Lane in Spanish Fort, Alabama.
+WMXC's transmitter is in Robertsdale, Alabama.
 It broadcasts using HD Radio technology.
 The HD2 digital subchannel airs an urban gospel format which feeds 250-watt FM translator W262BL at 100.3 MHz.
 The HD3 subchannel simulcasts the talk radio format of WNTM 710 AM.

 History

 WKRG-FM

 The station traces its history back to October 16, 1947, when it signed on as WKRG-FM.
 The original call letters represented the initials of Kenneth R. Giddens, a movie theatre owner, broadcast pioneer, and architect.
 Giddens also owned WKRG 710 AM (now WNTM).
 In 1955, he also put WKRG-TV on the air, the latter of which continues to broadcast with the same call letters.
 Giddens would go on to head the Voice of America from 1969 to 1977 and served as acting director of Radio Marti in 1985.
 Giddens, a former board member of the National Association of Broadcasters, died in May 1993.

 In its early days, WKRG-FM simulcast its AM counterpart.
 But in 1965, it adopted a beautiful music format, featuring quarter-hour sweeps of soft instrumental music with limited talk and commercials.
 During the 1970s, WKRG-FM became the area's first Top-40 station on the FM dial and was known as "G-100".
 WKRG-FM operated as a Top-40/CHR station until 1986 when it flipped to adult contemporary under the name "WKRG 99.9 FM".
+By the early 1990's the format remained under the name "Coast100".

 For a time in the 1960s, WKRG-TV, Inc., which was the license holder for WKRG, WKRG-FM, and WKRG-TV, was 50%-owned by the Mobile Press-Register daily newspaper.
 In 1966, when S. I. Newhouse acquired the Mobile newspaper company, he also acquired that 50% broadcasting ownership stake.
 Newhouse, who also owned radio stations associated with his other two Alabama-based newspapers, later sold all of these stations to focus on the print side of his media empire.